Rwanda Women Parliamentary Forum: Background

+The platform was accentuated by the formation of the caucus and the allocation of seats in the parliament, following the rewriting of the Rwandan Constitution in 2003.

 Mission & Vision

-The stated mission of the FFRP is “to contribute to the building of an egalitarian, equitable, inclusive and participatory society, playing the influential role in gender matters in accordance with the Parliament mission”.
-The stated vision of the FFRP is “A society characterized by unity, equality and equity between men and women”.
+The stated mission of the FFRP is "to contribute to the building of an egalitarian, equitable, inclusive and participatory society, playing the influential role in gender matters in accordance with the Parliament mission".
+The stated vision of the FFRP is "A society characterized by unity, equality and equity between men and women".